qafedev/qafe-platform/README.md

 ```
 mvn clean install -DskipTests
 ```
 The build time should be approximately 10 minutes on a modern machine.
-The skiptests in included since database testing using a real database needs to be skipped.
+The skiptest-command is included as an argument to skip all tests since the available database-tests need a physical database for testing-purposes.
 The end product of the building the platform are two WAR (Web Application Archive) files, one using GWT and one using Mobile GWT.
 These WAR-files can be run on most web servers including Apache Tomcat, Jetty, Weblogic, Jboss and Glassfish.

 **Note**: The Oracle JDBC driver is not allowed to be distributed by maven repositories.
 For this follow [this link](http://www.mkyong.com/maven/how-to-add-oracle-jdbc-driver-in-your-maven-local-repository/) to make it work.

 ## Modifying QAFE Platform
 The QAFE Platform project can be imported in each IDE supporting Maven.
 Import the pom.xml in the folder *qafe-platform* in your IDE of choice as an existing Maven project.
-The code including the proper dependencies should be ready to use.
+The code, including the proper dependencies, should be ready for use.

 ## Debugging QAFE Platform
 Server-side code can be debugged using the debug-settings in Eclipse.
 Client-side code on the other hand needs additional steps to properly debug.
 This is done using the Super Dev Mode-functionality of GWT.
 This enables client-side debugging in the Chrome browser without the need for any plug-ins.
 Make sure that the platform-project has been built successfully before debugging.
-First step is to start the GWT Code server using the following Maven- command in the platform/qafe-web-gwt-folder. **Note: Debugging currently only works in Chrome.**
+The first step is to start the GWT Code server using the following Maven-command in the platform/qafe-web-gwt-folder. **Note: Debugging currently only works in Chrome.**

 ```
 mvn gwt:run-codeserver